 Journal publishes original, peer-reviewed articles,

-review papers and short communications within scope of journal.
+review papers, case reports and short communications within scope of journal.
 Original

 comprehensive, scientifically accurate summaries of topics dealing with areas of

 current relevance and emerging scientific concepts.
 Review articles are taken by

 invitation or approved submission after query by author (s).
 By invitation: